 Returner Programme Dictionary

-The generic term for an initiative targeted specifically at returning professionals, including returnships, supported hiring programmes, returner events, return-to-work fellowships and returner training programmes.
+The generic term for an initiative targeted specifically at returning professionals, which provides a supported route back to work.
+This includes returnships, supported hiring programmes, return-to-work fellowships and returner training programmes.

 A higher-level professionally-paid internship for returning professionals.
-A returnship is a short-term contract (usually for 3-6 months), with a strong possibility but not a guarantee of an on-going role at the end of the programme.
+A returnship is a short-term professional placement (usually for 3-6 months), with a strong possibility (but not a guarantee) of an ongoing role at the end of the programme.
+The aim is for 75%+ of participants to gain ongoing roles.
 With most returnships, particularly with larger organisations, support in the form of mentoring/training/coaching is provided.
 Returnships are solely targeted at people who have taken a long career break.
 Most returnships occur annually with a cohort, however they may be ‘rolling returnships’ with rolling applications through the year.

 A recruitment process by which a returner is hired into a permanent position and provided with returner coaching support through the transition.
-Supported hiring roles are usually open to any applicants, however applications are welcomed from people who have taken a long career break.
-Supported hiring for multiple roles can either be as a programme starting on a fixed start date, cohort basis or as part of ongoing recruitment on a rolling application basis.
-Note: supported hiring can also be offered for one-off roles.
+Supported hiring ad-hoc roles are usually open to any applicants, however applications are welcomed from people who have taken a long career break.
+A Supported Hiring programme involves recruiting for multiple (often ringfenced) roles either starting on a fixed start date, cohort basis or as part of ongoing recruitment on a rolling application basis.

 A funded fellowship for returners to research careers, usually in STEM fields.
 Fellowships are typically for 1-3 years.
 One longstanding example is the Daphne Jackson Fellowship.